jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 As you've been reporting, rosie, it's  minute to minuteand hour  hour, and also set against the backdrop of everything you've been talking about.
 Difficult to I guess see the sort of benefits of all this arguing right now.
 I think that -- expect some sortof agreement  most of theparties.
-I'm  sure this will continue much beyond that, but who knows.
+I'm  sure this will continue much beyond that, but WHO knows.